JauntyJJS/jaunty-blogdown/content/about/main/index.md

   Preparing a talk for an online conference: [PyData Global 2021](https://pydata.org/global2021/)
 show_outro: true
 outro: |
   <i class="fas fa-dove pr2"></i>“I can do things you cannot, you can do things I cannot; together we can do great things.”
-Mother Teresa
+Saint Teresa of Calcutta
 ---

 ** index doesn't contain a body, just front matter above.